louhisuo/k8s-on-macos/README.md

 ## Finals checks
-Check from `macOS` host that cluster works as expected
+Check from that cluster works as expected
 ```
 kubectl version
 cilium status